A 600 credit score qualifies as a “fair” credit score in Canada.

 Payment history: If you miss payment deadlines, it can affect your credit score negatively.
 Your payment history makes up about 35% of your credit score.

 The amount owed: Experts recommend keeping your credit utilization rate to 30% or lower.
 For example, if you have a $10,000 credit limit, you want to maintain a balance that is no more than $3,000 at any point in time.
 This factor makes up 30% of your credit score.

 Length of credit history: Keep old credit accounts that are in good standing.
 The longer your credit history, the better.
 The length of your credit history makes up 15% of your credit score.

-New credit application: When lenders pull your credit in order to approve a credit application, it lowers your credit score.
-If you have many hard inquiries on your credit report within a short timeframe, lenders may think you are in financial trouble and your creditworthiness takes a hit.
+New credit application: When lenders pull your credit to approve a credit application, it lowers your credit score.
+If you have many hard inquiries on your credit report within a short timeframe, lenders may think you are in financial trouble, and your creditworthiness takes a hit.
 The impact of new credit on your credit score is 10%.

-Credit mix: If you have a variety of credit accounts (such as credit cards, loans, lines of credit, mortgages, etc), it can improve your credit score.
-This shows you can handle different types of credit and its impact on your credit score is 10%.
+Credit mix: If you have various credit accounts (such as credit cards, loans, lines of credit, mortgages, etc.), it can improve your credit score.
+This shows you can handle different types of credit, and its impact on your credit score is 10%.

 How To Improve a 600 Credit Score

 Take the following actions to improve your credit score and see it increase to 700 and above.